audioscavenger/BiasBuster/README.md

-# BiasBuster - release 0.9.12 iframe
+# BiasBuster - WIP 0.9.13 testing in progress... please wait

-A set of tools which ultimate goal is to analyze biases in English.
+A set of tools which ultimate goal is to analyze biases in English Public Broadcasts.
 Currently only handles KJZZ's radio broadcast.
 Under active developement since 10/1/2023.

-BiasBuster provides an cron 24/7 stream downloader, a SQLite database, and a Python script to output visual statistics and html schedules to present all that.
+BiasBuster provides an cron 24/7 stream downloader, a SQLite database, and a Python script to output visual statistics and html pages to present all that within the broadcaster's schedule.

 <div align="center">
   <img src="https://img.shields.io/github/forks/audioscavenger/BiasBuster?style=for-the-badge">